 How to Use Dropbox to Restore Files

-If you use the Basic or Plus plan, Dropbox keeps a copy of deleted files for up to 30 days.
-If you upgrade to Professional, you get up to 120 days to decide to restore a file.
+If you use the free Basic plan or the Plus plan, Dropbox keeps a copy of deleted files for up to 30 days.
+If you upgrade to the Professional Dropbox plan, you get up to 120 days to decide to restore a file.

 Once you’ve found the deleted file you want, click the empty checkbox to the left of the icon before the file name.
 When you click one of those checkboxes, it turns blue and a button that says “restore” appears on the right side of the page.
 Click that button to restore as many files as you want.